ftCommunity/tx-pi/README.md

 ## SD card images:

+__Attention: the image files are experimental at the moment, so if you experience any problems, please let us know!__

 For your convenience, you might download one of the following SD card images.
 To install the image onto SD card, please follow the instructions given on the [Raspbian site](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) except to use the TX-Pi image instead of the Raspbian image.

 Currently available SD card images: